6. Implementing Hardware Component#

 6.2.2.
 Enabling and Configuring#

-From the left pane, expand the following nodes: SpaceStudio → EDA
+In the left navigation pane, expand the hierarchy: SpaceStudio → EDA

-Check the EDA is enabled and HLS tool is enabled checkboxes and configure the required preferences (e.g. installation path, associated EDA, …).
-This is depicted in Figure 6.1.
+Enable both the EDA is enabled and HLS tool is enabled checkboxes, then configure the required settings including installation path, license configuration, and associated EDA tool linkage.
+This configuration is illustrated in Figure 6.1.

 Figure 6.1 Enabling an HLS tool#